Source Water Protection

 Grant funding is to be used solely to support work that is

-1) Referenced to one or more measures contained in a source water protection plan or
+1) Referenced to one or more measures contained in a source water protection plan or extension to the plan

 2) Identified by the Minnesota Department of Health through formal correspondence with the public water supplier (most recent sanitary survey, NOV/APO with compliance agreement, or project evaluation form from MDH Drinking Water Protection staff).